 However, this doesn’t mean they are a healthy choice.
 In reality, mass gainers are little more than protein shakes with the addition of cheap carbs for calories.

-Getting nutrients from real food would be a much healthier—and more satisfying—way to gain weight.
+Getting protein from real food would be a much healthier—and more satisfying—way to gain weight.

 Not every supplement is made the same way.